GustavoAV/ansible-playbooks/README.md

 Requirements for the playbooks:

-- Operational system: Debian 12+, Ubuntu 22+, Fedora 43+, RedHat 9+
+- Operational system: Debian 12+, Ubuntu 22+, Fedora 43+ or RedHat 9+

 ## Usage